-Chris Olberding, Creative Partner & CEO.
+Chris Olberding, Co-founder & Creative Partner.

 Chris O. is a mad scientist who combines the right mix of marketing, design strategy, and technical knowledge.
 His unrivaled vision and leadership keeps the company and our quality of work top-notch.

 Chris Olberding heads up the design and strategy side of Station Four.
 He is in charge of ensuring quality of output no matter the project.
 He is often involved at the planning level of projects and maintains consistent presence to uphold cohesive strategic consistence.
 Chris has the invaluable ability to translate a client’s goal into actionable marketing strategy.
 He excels at articulating concepts and educating clients, so they can make empowered and informed business decisions.

 At Station Four, Chris is never at rest.
 He is constantly looking to identify newer, more efficient tools and opportunities to better the direction of the company.
 His mixed background of marketing and design allows him to look at the functionality of the company on a wider scale, making smart decisions from a business strategy perspective while fostering a creative environment for day-to-day operations.